CosmoGridCollab/CosmoGridCollab.github.io/index.md

 <img src="/figures/cosmogrid_points.png"/>

-Pink points show the "tight" grid, while blue points show the "wide" grid.
+Pink points show the "narrow" grid, while blue points show the "wide" grid.
 Additional 200 independent simulations are created at the fiducial cosmology marked with a red star.

 ## Citing CosmoGridV1